• Skip to primary navigation

 Prosciutto asparagus is often associated with holiday dinners (Christmas or Thanksgiving dinner) but they’re perfect to serve year round, with any meal – even breakfast!

-The beauty of asparagus wrapped in this savory Italian ham is that they pair well with just about anything – or on their own as an easy appetizer.
+The beauty of asparagus wrapped in this savory Italian ham is that they pair well with just about anything - or on their own as an easy hot or cold asparagus appetizer.

-Try serving them alongside roast meats, baked salmon or even with quiche or a breakfast omelet.
+Try serving them alongside roast meats, Indian Spiced Salmon, or even with quiche or a breakfast omelet.

 Asparagus are excellent served with cheeses, other cured meats and olives as part of a charcuterie board or antipasto platter.